 The billionaire poker club behind China's most indebted developer

 Days after Evergrande's bond sale, a separate exchange filing disclosed a proposal for Mr Lau's wife to buy debt investments from Chinese Estates, including US$140 million of Evergrande securities.
-The transaction was negotiated at arms length, according to the filing.
+The deal was negotiated at arms length, said the filing.

 As the Covid-19 outbreak intensified this year, Mr Hui showed his ambitions extend into the realm of science.
 He gave roughly US$115 million to Harvard Medical School, its affiliated hospitals and the Guangzhou Institute of Respiratory Diseases.

-The real estate tycoon, who has a US$22.3 billion net worth according to the Bloomberg Billionaires Index, has faced adversity before.
-He grew up poor but became one of China's first university students after the end of Mao Zedong's Cultural Revolution.
+The tycoon, who has a US$22.3 billion net worth according to the Bloomberg Billionaires Index, grew up poor but became one of China's first university students after the end of Mao Zedong's Cultural Revolution.

-"About poverty, I know it very well," Mr Hui said in a rare 2018 speech upon receiving a philanthropic award.
-"In school, all I ate was sweet potato and steamed bread.
-I really hoped I could leave the village and eat better."

 Encouraged by the prospect of Deng Xiaoping's economic reforms, Mr Hui left his job at a state-owned steel firm in 1992 and began developing property in southern China.
 He carved out niches in cities that were overlooked by other big developers, helping to fill in the housing gap for the nation's growing middle class, said Rose Lai, a professor of finance at the University of Macau.